llvm/llvm-project/mlir/docs/MemrefMergeAlloc.md

 On an "alloc" event, the memory planner needs to choose one candidate from all "free" memory chunks.
 A memory chunk that is recently free'd is considered "hot" in cache.
-In the default configuration (when `no-consider-locality` option is not specified to the merge-alloc pass), static memory planner considers both cache-locality and the degree of matching of allocation size and the chunk size for each free memory chunks, with a simple cost-model.
-With `no-consider-locality` option is specified, static memory planner will choose the best matched free memory chunk in the chunk size.
+In the default configuration (when `planner-options=size-first` option is not specified to the merge-alloc pass), static memory planner considers both cache-locality and the degree of matching of allocation size and the chunk size for each free memory chunks, with a simple cost-model.
+With `planner-options=size-first` option is specified, static memory planner will choose the best matched free memory chunk in the chunk size.